buildinspace/peru/README.md

 see [Architecture: Plugins](docs/architecture.md#plugins).

 ## Rules
-Some fields (like `url` and `rev`) are specific to certain module types.
+Some fields (like `rev` and `unpack`) are specific to certain module types.
 There are also fields you can use in any module, which modify the the tree of files after it's fetched.
 Some of these made an appearance in the fancy example above:

 - `copy`: A map or multimap of source and destination paths to copy.
   Works like `cp` on the command line, so if the destination is a